 The engraving reads:

-Condition: This brass beauty comes in a great condition!
-The brass shows only light wear and still a warm patina, the rack & pinion mechanism seems complete and working (though a bit tight).
+Condition: This beauty comes in a great condition!
+The brass shows only light wear and still a warm patina, the rack & pinion mechanism seems complete and working smoothly.
 The glass is in great condition too, i cant even make out even the usuall cleaning marks here and there but nothing that would impact the image quality at all.

 With its fast open aperture of F4 and a focal

 lengh of 220mm (or almost 8 1/2"), this lens will work anywhere from 5x7 and fullplate formats.

 In landscape mode it will have an estimated focal lenght of 500mm, covering huge ULF formats like 14" x 17" !

-It comes with a fitting flange and the original brass Lenscap!
+It comes with a fitting flange, washer stop and a fitting leather Lenscap.